Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Houston and its opponents have not yet scored more than 62.5 points -- this matchup's over/under -- in a game this year.
+- Houston and its opponents have not yet scored more than 62.5 points -- this matchup's point total -- in a game this year.

 - These two squads combine to surrender 40 points per game, 22.5 fewer than this contest's over/under.